Freetime-Maker/Payment-SDK/README.md

 ## License

-This project is licensed under the LICENSE file.
+This project is licensed under the Apache-2.0 file.
 See [LICENSE](./LICENSE) for details.

 ## Support

-For issues, feature requests, or questions, please open an issue on the [GitHub repository](https://github.com/FreetimeMaker/Payment-SDK).
+For issues, feature requests, or questions, please open an issue on the [GitHub Repository](https://github.com/FreetimeMaker/Payment-SDK).

 ---